goschtl/zope/zc.recipe.zeoinstance/trunk/README.txt

 Recipe for creating a ZEO instance
 ======================================

-This recipe creates a Zope instance that has been extended by a collection of eggs.
+This recipe creates a basic ZEO instance.

 The recipe takes the following options: